slothsoft/parkitect-blueprint-investigator/README.md

 No matter what, now that I'm absolutely sure I can read a GZIP file, I can try to brute-force my way into the blueprint file.

 [Step7UnzipBlueprintCheck](/src/main/java/de/slothsoft/parkitect/blueprint/investigator/Step7UnzipBlueprintCheck.java)
 does not only check all color component orders, but tries to read a GZIP stream for each data file.
-After running for a couple of seconds, it prints:
+On the first try, it prints nothing, but then I swap `currentBits` and `lastBits` around while building the bytes.
+Then after running for a couple of seconds, it prints:

 ```